grafana/agent/docs/developer/release/update-version-in-code.md

 - Release Candidate Version (RCV)

-    The RCV will look like `[version prefix].x-rc.y`.
-For example, `v0.32.0-rc.0` is the first RCV for the v0.32.0 release.
+    - The RCV will look like `[version prefix].x-rc.y`.
+    - For example, `v0.32.0-rc.0` is the first RCV for the v0.32.0 release.

 - Stable Release Version (SRV)

-    The SRV will look like `[version prefix].x`.
-For example, `v0.32.0` is the SRV for the v0.32.0 release.
+    - The SRV will look like `[version prefix].0`.
+    - For example, `v0.32.0` is the SRV for the v0.32.0 release.

 - Patch Release Version (PRV)

-    The PRV will look like `[version prefix].x`.
-For example, `v0.32.1` is the first PRV for the v0.32.0 release.
+    - The PRV will look like `[version prefix].x`.
+    - For example, `v0.32.1` is the first PRV for the v0.32.0 release.

 ## Steps